RatherRude/Elite-Dangerous-AI-Integration/docs/index.md

 <details>
 <summary><strong>Common Issues</strong></summary>

-- **Problem: A virus was detected during extraction.**
+- **Problem:** A virus was detected during extraction.

-  - Some antivirus software may detect the application as a virus.
+    **Solution:** Some antivirus software may detect the application as a virus.
 This is a false positive.
-  - **Solution:** Add an exception for the application in your antivirus software or disable it temporarily while extracting.
+    Add an exception for the application in your antivirus software or disable it temporarily while extracting.

 </details>